notsatan/go-template/README.md

  - Files such as `LICENSE`, `CONTRIBUTING.md`, `CODE_OF_CONDUCT.md`, and `SECURITY.md`
         will be generated automatically.
  - [Semantic Versions][semver-link] specifications with [`Release Drafter`][release-drafter]
+ - Fork friendly - projects generated through *go-template* use relative links where possible, ensuring links in forks point to the fork itself instead of your project!

 ## :microscope: Setup Instructions